 My team and I built a web application allowing Medicare patients to seamlessly contact their providers.
 Voice Care was built at the Brown University Hackathon - we were finalists and won a prize.

 More than 3/4 of Americans live paycheck to paycheck.
 FinBucks is an app that helps people manage their finances and save money.
 Finbucks was voted as the best project in the graduate finance technology course I took my sophomore fall.

 I built the first front-facing encryption chrome extension that encrypts the plaintext on your browser.

-I, with others, built a web application that allows all voices to be heard in a meeting.
+I built a web application that allows all voices to be heard in a meeting.
 In order to build this I used Angularjs, Express, Nodejs and MongoDB.